Alexandra Palace

 The original Studios A and B still survive in the southeast wing with their producers' galleries, and are used for exhibiting original historical television equipment.
 The original Victorian Alexandra Palace Theatre with its stage machinery also survives and, as of 2019, is back in use.
 The theatre and the stage structure are on English Heritage's Buildings at Risk register.
 Alexandra Palace became a listed building in 1996, at the instigation of the Hornsey Historical Society.
 A planned commercial development of the building into a mixed leisure complex, including a hotel, a replacement ice-skating rink, a cinema, a ten-pin bowling alley and an exhibition centre, encountered opposition from public groups and was blocked by the High Court in 2007.

 The Great Hall and the West Hall are typically used for exhibitions, concerts and conferences.
 They are operated by the trading arm of the charitable trust that owns the building and the park on behalf of the public.
-There are also a pub, an ice rink, a palm court and a panoramic view of London.
+There is also a pub, an ice rink, a palm court and a panoramic view of London.

 In 2013 Alexandra Park was declared a local nature reserve.
 It is also a Site of Borough Importance for Nature Conservation, Grade 1.

 The nearest railway stations are Alexandra Palace, with Great Northern services from Moorgate, and the London Underground station Wood Green on the Piccadilly line.
-Alexandra Palace is also served by London Buses route W3.
+Alexandra Palace is also served by London Buses route W3, which is operated by Arriva London.